 HOW TO GET STARTED

-Make an appointment in spring semester or early summer with Dr. Richelle Bernazzoli, Assistant Director and Schwarzman Campus Representative, in order to discuss your fit with the award.
-Appointments can be booked at https://cmuuro.mywconline.com.
+Make an appointment in spring semester or early summer with a member of the OURSD team in order to discuss your fit with the award.
+(Once in Handshake, go to "Specialized Appointments," then "Undergraduate Research and Fellowships/Scholarship Appointments.")

 Unlike other prestigious scholarship processes, the Schwarzman Scholarship does not formally require university endorsement.
 An applicant may choose to independently submit application materials to the Schwarzman Scholarship.
 However, if you are interested in obtaining feedback on your Schwarzman Scholarship application from a campus committee, then you need to submit materials by this deadline.
 You will receive feedback from the review process, and a campus committee will determine whether you will receive endorsement to submit your application to the Schwarzman Foundation.